woofers/dotfiles/README.md

 I currently run Debian 9 with GNOME as its super pretty, user-friendly and light.

-For my main window manager I use i3 for easier mouse-less navigation and nice tilling, ensuring no wasted screen real easte.
+For my main window manager I use i3 for easier mouse-less navigation and nice tilling, ensuring no wasted screen real estate.
 Specifically I use the i3-gaps fork whichs makes things a little less cramped.

 For window composting I use Compton to provide nice shadows and transparency.